-Conditions for Admission: Prospective students should be advised that the FMCSA regulates commercial driver licensing and requires a DOT physical and drug test and a satisfactory MVR prior to the issuance of a commercial drivers license or learners permit, which is required prior to beginning inthe-truck training.
+Conditions for Admission: Prospective students should be advised that the FMCSA regulates commercial driver licensing and requires a DOT physical and drug test and a satisfactory MVR prior to the issuance of a commercial driver's license or learners permit, which is required prior to beginning inthe-truck training.
 Further, random drug testing is required during the course of the commercial driving program.

 Acceptance to CGTC and acceptance into a commerical truck driving program are two separate and distinct processes.
 Acceptance to the College does not guarantee acceptance to a commercial truck driving program.
-Applicants are accepted to a commercial truck driving program on a first-come, first-served basis.
+Applicants are accepted to a commercial truck driving program on a first-come, firstserved basis.
+Upon entrance to a commercial truck driving program, you must be 18 years of age, have a valid Georgia driver's license, and a Class A learner's permit.
 Program entrance requirements are included in the Commercial Truck Driving Programs booklet.
+The Federal Motor Carrier Safety Administration has established the standard for passing the Entry-Level Driver Training (ELDT) at 80 percent.
+This standard is achieved by satisfactory completion (80%) of CTDL 1010 at Central Georgia Technical College.
+Students achieving 80 percent or above will receive the grade of Satisfactory (S) and students achieving less than 80 percent will receive the grade of Unsatisfactory (U).